Testing the Missing Completely at Random Assumption for Functional Data: Numerical illustration

-First, we consider a situation in which the MCAR assumption is satisfied and simulate $O$ independently from $X$.
+\textit{Case 1: Missing completely at random.} First, we consider a situation in which the MCAR assumption is satisfied and simulate $O$ independently from $X$.
 To this end, let $U_1$ and $U_2$ be independent uniformly distributed random variables on $[0,1]$ and define $L = \min\{U_1,U_2\}$ and $U = \max\{U_1, U_2\}$.
-We then set

-and partition the curves according to Example~\ref{ex:PartitionComplete}.
-Due to the missingness mechanism, about half of the curves are observed completely and the mean length of the observation sets equals $\expv[m(O)] = 2/3$.
-For $n \in \{100,250,500\}$, we then estimate the probability of a type I error using 5,000 simulation runs.
-Table~\ref{tab:MCAR} presents the results for different tests $T_{\mu,L^2}$, $T_{\mu,D}$, and $T_{F}$ and a nominal level of $\alpha = 0.05$.
-For comparative purposes, we also implemented a bootstrap approximation of the test distributions; details on the bootstrap procedure are provided in Appendix~\ref{sec:Bootstrap}.
+We then set $O = [0,1]$ with probability 1/2 and $O = [L,U]$ otherwise.
+Due to the missingness mechanism, about half of the curves are observed completely and the mean length of the observation sets equals $\expv[\lambda(O)] = 2/3$.
+Table~\ref{tab:MCAR} presents the estimated probability of a type I error for a nominal level of $\alpha = 0.05$.
+For comparative purposes, we also consider a simple partition of complete versus incomplete observation sets and an alternative variant which approximates the test distribution using a bootstrap.
+Details on our bootstrap procedure are provided in the supplementary file.